Most brand health trackers are corporate astrology.

 That PDF is a hallucination.

-Most legacy brand tracking is corporate astrology.
-It relies on brand perception surveys sent to bored people in panel farms who click random buttons to earn a $5 gift card.
-It tells you what people *say* they do, not what they *actually* do.
+Legacy brand tracking runs on brand perception surveys sent to bored panel-farm participants clicking random buttons for a $5 gift card.
+It tells you what people say they do.
+Not what they actually do.
 That brand sentiment analysis you paid for?
-Pure fiction dressed in pie charts.
+Fiction dressed in pie charts.

-If you are a growth-stage company, you cannot afford to navigate by hallucinations.
-You need behavioral truth—real brand momentum metrics that correlate with revenue, not vibes.
+If you're a growth-stage company, you can't afford to steer by hallucinations.
+You need behavioral truth.
+Real brand momentum metrics that correlate with revenue, not vibes.

 The Only Truth in Marketing is the Search Bar

-If your marketing is working—if you are actually engaged in brand equity building and not just renting eyeballs—the evidence will show up in one specific place: Branded Search Volume.
-This is the foundation of your brand velocity score.
+If your marketing is working (if you're actually building brand equity and not just renting eyeballs) the evidence shows up in one place: Branded Search Volume.
+That's the foundation of your brand velocity score.

-You don't need a six-figure contract with Nielsen or Kantar to measure this.
+You don't need a six-figure contract with Nielsen or Kantar.
 Forget the expensive social listening sentiment analysis platforms.
 You need the "Poor Man's Truth Serum."
-Here is the exact stack we use to audit billion-dollar brands and scrappy startups alike—a DIY approach to brand trajectory analysis that actually works.
+Here's the exact stack we use to audit billion-dollar brands and scrappy startups alike.
+A DIY approach to brand trajectory analysis that actually works.

 Understanding Share of Search vs Share of Voice

-Before we dive into the tools, let's address a common confusion: share of search vs share of voice.
+Before we get into the tools, let's clear up a common mix-up: share of search vs share of voice.

-Traditional share of voice analysis measures your advertising presence relative to competitors—how much of the total ad spend or impressions in your category belong to you.
-Les Binet's research on excess share of voice (ESOV) shows that brands with share of voice exceeding share of market tend to grow.
+Traditional share of voice analysis measures your advertising presence relative to competitors.
+How much of the total ad spend or impressions in your category belong to you.
+Les Binet's research on excess share of voice (ESOV) shows brands with share of voice exceeding share of market tend to grow.

-But here's the problem: share of voice measures *your* behavior.
-Share of search measures *their* behavior—actual humans typing your name into Google.
+The problem: share of voice measures your behavior.
+Share of search measures their behavior.
+Actual humans typing your name into Google.

 Tool 1: Google Trends (The Macro Pulse)